 We have confirmed that the JBL OnBeat Micro is designed to turn itself off after 10 minutes if audio is not detected.
 However, there appears to be a bug in the way they detect audio because it can still occur while playing constant noise through our application.
 We have found a workaround by creating a playlist with a couple sounds (it can be the same one), configure each playlist item to a duration of 9 minutes, and in the White Noise settings enable the Loop Playlist option so playback never stops.
 This seems to keep the docking station from turning off the sound.

 16. How do I download the original stock sounds after upgrading to White Noise Pro?

-White Noise Pro v6 improved the quality of the original 40 stock sounds and added another 10 for a total of 50 HD sounds.
+White Noise Pro for mobile and White Noise/White Noise Free for desktop replaced the original 40 sounds with 50 brand-new HD quality sounds.
 These new sounds are superior in every way especially if you use headphones because they are in full stereo.
 If you still prefer the original stock sounds then you can download them from the White Noise Market app or website.
 Inside the catalog just tap the Info button on any of the original 40 sounds and then select “Download Original” which will take you to the download page in the market app or website.

 17. How do I launch the White Noise apps from another app such as an app launcher?

 Use these custom URLs for launching our apps: